mikegcoleman/workshop/readme.md

 ## Demo #1 - Deploying a Standalone MEAN Application
-To start we're going to deploy a MEAN stack application into a single Lightsail instance.
+To start we`re going to deploy a MEAN stack application into a single Lightsail instance.
 This means that both the Express front end and the Mongo database will be running on the same host.
-We'll build a new application instance, configure the Mongo database, and then test out our application
+We`ll build a new application instance, configure the Mongo database, and then test out our application

 ### 1.1: Build the MEAN application instance
 The first thing we need to do is create a MEAN stack instance in Lightsail.
-When we create our instance, we'll use a Lightsail launch script to install our application.
+When we create our instance, we`ll use a Lightsail launch script to install our application.

-1) From the Lightsail console click 'Create Instance'
+1) From the Lightsail console click `Create Instance`

-2) Under 'Blueprint' choose 'MEAN'
+2) Under `Blueprint` choose `MEAN`

-3) Click '+Add Launch Script'
+3) Click `+Add Launch Script`

 4) Paste the script below into the window